beeware/toga/docs/reference/api/app.rst

 -----

 * On macOS, menus are tied to the app, not the window; and a menu is mandatory.
-  Therefore, a minimal macOS app (i.e., an app using a :any:`toga.Window` as the main window) will still have a menu, but it will only have the bare minimum of menu items.
+  Therefore, a macOS app will *always* have a menu with the default menu items, regardless of the window being used as the main window.

 * Apps executed under Wayland on Linux environment may not show the app's formal name correctly.
 Wayland considers many aspects of app operation to be the domain of the